glic3rinu/django-orchestra/ROADMAP.md

 1. [x] Automated deployment of the development environment
 2. [x] Automated installation and upgrading
+3. [ ] Service orchestration framework
+3. [ ] REST API based on django-rest-framework
 2. [ ] Admin interface based on django.contrib.admin
-3. [ ] REST API based on django-rest-framework
 4. [ ] Minimal management of the following services:
   1. [ ] Web applications, databases and FTP accounts
   1. [ ] Mail accounts, aliases, forwards
+  1. [ ] DNS
   1. [ ] Mailing lists
-  1. [ ] DNS
   1. [ ] Multitenant applications
 1. [ ] Unittests of all the logic
 1. [ ] Initial documentation